dtewinkel/Twia.AzureFunctions.Extensions.OpenApi/ReadMe.md

 ```

-To return a JSON serialized ApenAPI document, create an Azure Function that look similar to:
+To return a JSON serialized OpenAPI document, create an Azure Function that look similar to:

 ```csharp
         [FunctionName(nameof(GetOpenApiJson))]